frioux/blog/content/posts/install-and-configure-the-ms-odbc-driver-on-debian.md

 ---

-This was originally written by my coworker [Wes Malone](https://github.com/wesq3) and adpated to Ubuntu by my other coworker [Geoff Darling](https://metacpan.org/author/MAESTRO).
+This was originally written by my coworker [Wes Malone](https://github.com/wesq3) and adapted to Ubuntu by my other coworker [Geoff Darling](https://metacpan.org/author/MAESTRO).
 Basically it should get you up and running with Microsoft's official ODBC driver in Debian based Linuxes.
 Enjoy!